-My Son Sanctuary: Complete Visitor’s Guide & Photo Tour
+My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 Dear reader: I visit every place I write about and use only my own original images and videos in my articles.
 This article contains affiliate links, which I may be compensated for at no extra cost to you.
 This allows me to continue creating original Vietnam content.

-During the Vietnam War, the Viet Cong hid amongst and used the ruins as a base of operations.
+During the Vietnam War, the Viet Cong used the ruins as a base of operations.
 As such, the area saw many conflicts and was the target of bombs.
 Restorations and improvements are underway.
-Read more about the sanctuary’s history here.
+You can read more about the sanctuary’s history here.

-Here’s everything you need to know about visiting My Son Sanctuary.
+Here’s everything you need to know about visiting My Son Sanctuary in Vietnam.

 LocationGoogle Maps